Black Lung Treatment Available at the Lung Health Institute

-Alternative treatment for black lung disease, or coal worker’s pneumoconiosis (CWP), is available at the Lung Institute.
+Alternative treatment for black lung disease, or coal worker’s pneumoconiosis (CWP), is available at the Lung Health Institute.
 We are a first-of-its-kind cellular therapy center that specializes in administering this innovative therapy, which can potentially help people with lung disease breathe easier and improve their quality of life.
 While there is not yet a cure for black lung disease, cellular therapy may reduce lung inflammation as well as the severity of symptoms in certain patients.

 Black lung is an occupational disease that occurs when coal dust is inhaled into the lungs over an extended period of time.
 The disease primarily affects workers in the coal mining industry, as its name suggests.
 While safety measures established in the 1970s substantially reduced the incidence of black lung, this condition is on the rise once again.
 Additionally, the risk of acquiring chronic bronchitis and chronic obstructive pulmonary disease (COPD) is higher for patients with black lung disease.

-The Lung Institute offers black lung treatment in the form of cellular therapy.
+The Lung Health Institute offers black lung treatment in the form of cellular therapy.
 During this outpatient treatment, the patient’s own cells are harvested, processed in an onsite laboratory and reintroduced to the patient’s bloodstream in an effort to stimulate the body’s natural healing processes.
 Cells can be harvested through a simple blood draw, which are relatively painless.
 The treatment is provided over two days and has shown promising results.
-In fact, more than 80 percent of patients who have received cellular therapy at the Lung Institute report an enhancement in their quality of life.
+In fact, more than 80 percent of patients who have received cellular therapy at the Lung Health Institute report an enhancement in their quality of life.

-Contact the Lung Institute today at 888-745-6697 to speak with our compassionate medical team.
+Contact the Lung Health Institute today at 888-745-6697 to speak with our compassionate medical team.
 We’ll be happy to answer any questions you may have about this alternative black lung treatment and help determine if cellular therapy is right for you.